skiadas/AppliedStatsCourse/syllabus.md

 ### Homework Assignments

 Around once or twice a week, I will be assigning homework.
-These will be collected, and counted on a completion scale of $0, 0.25, 0.5, 0.75, 1$, depending on how much effort you have put and how complete your work is.
+These will be collected, and counted on a completion scale, depending on how much effort you have put and how complete your work is.
 Questions on the quizzes and exams tend to be similar to the homework problems, so it is to your advantage to really *understand* the homework, and not merely "do it" or copy it just to get it turned in.
 Homework assignments are 5% of your final grade.

 ### Online quizzes